HyperionGray/opsechat/README.md

 Usage
 =====

-Start Tor, make sure your Control Port is open and listening on the default port.
+Start Tor or Tor Browser, make sure your Control Port is open and listening on the default port.

 `$ dropchat`